-The product name shall be provided (if name is different to that given in Subsection 1.1) as required by the shipment document and in accordance with the name used in the lists of product names given in chapters 17 or 18 of the IBC code or the latest edition of the IMO's Maritime Environment Protection Committee (MEPC).2/Circular33.
+The product name shall be provided (if different from that given in subsection 1.1) as required by the shipment document and in accordance with the name used in the lists of product names given in chapters 17 or 18 of the IBC Code or the latest edition of the IMO's Maritime Environment Protection Committee (MEPC).2/Circular (1).
 Ship type required and pollution category shall be indicated.